Nakulsh122/TermProject/README.md

 Current Tasks :

 a) Select the sensors and chips that will be required.
 b) Complete a Interface to see the Ground Error while tracking the IMU sensors data and visualise the calculated trajectory.

 Sensors Being Used :

-a) IMU :
+a) IMU : MPU6050
-b) Microcontroller :
+b) Microcontroller : ESP 32
-c) Network Protocol :
+c) Network Protocol : Wifi

 Completed Tasks :